During our first three years at Upsolve, we had to answer a hard question: who is Upsolve for?

 During our first three years at Upsolve, we had to answer a hard question: Who is Upsolve for?

 To answer this question, we received feedback from bankruptcy attorneys, judges, academics, and trustees across the United States.
-As the largest legal services nonprofit for bankruptcy in the U.S., we also learned a great deal first hand about how the bankruptcy system in America works.
+As the largest nonprofit for bankruptcy in the U.S., we also learned a great deal first hand about how the bankruptcy system in America works.
 Here are some important things for us to make clear.

 1. Upsolve isn’t for everyone.
 Upsolve is only for the simplest Chapter 7 cases.
 Local lawyers are best for people who don’t have simple Chapter 7 cases.